 What We Do

-The Financial Integrity business line provides client countries with tools for increasing transparency and for going after the “dirty money” as a way to reinforce the strength, safety and integrity of the financial system.
-Our Anti-Money Laundering/Countering the Financing of Terrorism (AML/CFT) initiatives, along with our asset-disclosure tools, offer innovative avenues for fighting crime and addressing such development issues as corruption, financial inclusion, the ease of doing business, stolen asset recovery, and illicit financial flows.
+The Financial Integrity team provides client countries with tools for increasing transparency and for preventing and pursuing illicit financial flows (IFF) to reinforce the integrity of the financial system.
+Our technical assistance in anti-money laundering/countering the financing of terrorism (AML/CFT) offers innovative avenues for fighting crime and addressing the intersections of IFF and development—including as it pertains to human security, corruption, financial inclusion, and the ease of doing business.

-The team also houses the Stolen Asset Recovery Initiative (StAR), a partnership between the World Bank Group and the United Nations Office on Drugs and Crime (UNODC).
-StAR supports international efforts to end safe havens for corrupt funds, works with developing countries and financial centers to prevent the laundering of the proceeds of corruption, and to facilitate more systemic and timely return of stolen assets.
+The Financial Integrity group also houses the Stolen Asset Recovery Initiative (StAR), a partnership between the World Bank Group and the United Nations Office on Drugs and Crime (UNODC).
+StAR was founded to support international efforts to end safe havens for corrupt funds, working with developing countries and financial centers to prevent the laundering of the proceeds of corruption, and to facilitate more systematic and timely return of stolen assets for public use.

-Through workshops, mentorships and advisory services, we support countries by:
+Through knowledge products, practical tools, and training activities we support countries by:

 The unit carries out assessments of countries’ AML/CFT regimes to diagnose their effectiveness and to identify areas of potential risk, as stand-alone diagnostics or in the context of the countries’ Financial Sector Assessment Program (FSAP).
 Assessments are used to determine technical-assistance needs and to inform the unit’s policy development work.

-- The World Bank Group’s technical work on AML/CFT has helped 65 client countries adopt reforms that have strengthened their AML/CFT regimes.
+- 65 client countries have adopted reforms to strengthen their AML/CFT regimes.
 Most of those reforms involved legislation, with more than 50 countries establishing or revising their AML/CFT legal framework to tackle the illicit flow of money.

-- We provide rapid response to countries that are launching efforts to trace and recover stolen assets.
+- Rapid response is provided to countries as they launch efforts to trace and recover stolen assets.

 Who We Work With

-In our client countries, we work with AML/CFT-relevant authorities – in the financial, legal and law enforcement sectors.
-Internationally, we work with the Financial Action Task Force (FATF) and similar regional bodies, the G7, the G20, the United Nations, the OECD, the OSCE, and the Egmont Group of Financial Intelligence Units.
+In our client countries, we work with AML/CFT-relevant authorities in the financial, legal and law enforcement sectors.
+Internationally, we work with the Financial Action Task Force (FATF) and similar regional bodies, the G7, the G20, the United Nations, the OECD, the OSCE, FSRBs, CARIN, regional Asset Recovery Networks, and the Egmont Group of Financial Intelligence Units.
 We also work closely with regional organizations and civil society organizations.